The Training Exchange is an independent training and consultancy company with trainers who are all experts in their fields.

 He has designed county-wide and residential treatment programmes for adults & young people, and his book on young people has been described as “unrivalled” in its scope of understanding and addressing complex needs.

-Susan is an experienced trainer, group facilitator, practicing Dramatherapist and Social Worker; qualified in further & adult education, social work, youth & community work and Dramatherapy.
-Susan has over 20 years’ experience of delivering training in a variety of settings and working sectors.
+Susan is an experienced and creative trainer, group facilitator, practicing Dramatherapist and Social Worker; qualified in further & adult education, social work, youth & community work and Dramatherapy.
+Susan has over 25 years’ experience of delivering training and supporting team and service development in a variety of sectors.
 Susan works from a community development perspective specialising in developing communication skills and confidence, using inclusive and creative methods to maximise participants’ learning and enjoyment.

-Suzanne Pearson is a Registered Mental Health Nurse and CBT therapist with experience of working in the NHS and voluntary sector as a service manager and practitioner with people who have mental health and emotional support needs in statutory and voluntary sector services.
+Suzanne Pearson is a Registered Mental Health Nurse and Accredited CBT therapist.
+She has extensive experience of supporting individuals to recover from mental and emotional distress working in the NHS and voluntary sector as a practitioner and service manager.
 She is an independent mental health and social care trainer, qualified in adult training.
-Suzanne is also nationally qualified as a Mental Health First Aid (Adult and Youth), Applied Suicide Intervention Skills (ASIST), KUF Personality Disorder and RECC instructor.
+Suzanne is a nationally qualified as a Mental Health First Aid (Adult, Youth and Higher Education) and as an Applied Suicide Intervention Skills (ASIST) instructor.

 Susan brings 30 years of varied experience in ‘people work’ to her training delivery with the company.
 She has been in many paid and unpaid roles in community and youth work, voluntary sector development and management.
 Her approach to supervision is grounded in values that recognise the personal story and collective endeavour, whilst also paying attention to organisational change and the wider context in which we work.
 She is committed to reflective practice, and in all roles Susan works from the heart to make a positive contribution.
 She has lived and worked in Bristol, Wiltshire, Kenya, Ghana and Cornwall.